Trust-Centered Leadership® is an approach to leading and developing organizations that sets trust-building at the forefront of the leadership agenda.

 Dr. Mike develops these same principles in our leadership training course on trust-building.
 He also keynotes on this topic.

 At the heart of most troubled organizations, Dr. Mike finds, are issues of trust which have gone unrecognized, unaddressed, or unresolved.
 When these trust issues are properly addressed and rectified, many of the most persistent problems in the organization start to dissipate.

 Those who practice Trust-Centered Leadership® measure every decision, every action, and every initiative against two goals.

 Trust-Centered Leadership® does not replace other styles of leadership.
 Instead, it works alongside existing leadership styles to intensify your credibility, leverage, and impact as a leader.

 Trust is at a premium in today's workforce.
 Jobs lost to mergers and acquisitions, corporate scandals, downsizing, and outsourcing have taken their toll on worker loyalty and trust.
-As a result, American business now runs a "trust deficit" that is as glaring as its trade deficit.
+As a result, American business now runs a "trust deficit" which is as glaring as its trade deficit.

 When trust breaks down, the result is fear, anxiety, suspicion, and insecurity.
 Morale sags.
-Turfguarding and self-protection take over.
+Turf-guarding and self-protection take over.
 People dig in their heels.
 They resist change, even when it is essential for survival.
 Communication becomes closed and self-serving.
-Productivity inevitably plummets and pulls profits down with it.
+Productivity inevitably plummets and drags profits down with it.